Alex Call Player Props: Nationals vs. Angels

 Alex Call At The Plate

-- Call is hitting .290 with a double, a home run and eight walks.
+- Call is hitting .265 with a double, a home run and nine walks.

-- Among the qualifying hitters in MLB play, he ranks 73rd in batting average, 32nd in on-base percentage, and 99th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 96th, his on-base percentage ranks 46th, and he is 127th in the league in slugging.

-- Call enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .300 with one homer.
+- In 50.0% of his games this year (five of 10), Call has picked up at least one hit, and in three of those games (30.0%) he recorded at least two.

-- He has scored in five of nine games (55.6%), including multiple runs twice.
+- In five games this year (50.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.